Jorge Padilla (footballer, born 2001)

-Jorge Padilla Soler (born 23 April 2001) is a Spanish footballer who plays as a forward for Racing de Ferrol, on loan from CD Tenerife.
+Jorge Padilla Soler (born 23 April 2001) is a Spanish footballer who played as a forward for Primera Federación club Teruel.

 Club career

 Born in Puerto del Rosario, Fuerteventura, Las Palmas, Canary Islands, Padilla joined CD Tenerife's youth setup from CD La Oliva.
 On 22 November 2019, before even appearing with the reserves, he featured for the first team as an unused substitute in a 2–0 away defeat of Sporting de Gijón.

 Padilla made his professional debut on 30 November 2019, replacing Dani Gómez in a 1–3 home loss against UD Almería.
 He scored his first senior goal on 17 December, netting the opener in a 3–0 away win against CD Mensajero, for the season's Copa del Rey.

 Padilla scored his first professional goal on 4 January 2020, netting the opener in a 4–2 home defeat of Albacete Balompié.
 On 3 June, he extended his contract until 2025.

 On 26 August 2021, Padilla moved to Levante UD on a one-year loan deal, and was assigned to the reserves in Segunda División RFEF.
 On 31 August of the following year, he moved to Primera Federación side Racing de Ferrol also in a temporary deal.

+On 9 August 2023, after achieving promotion to the second division with Racing, Padilla joined Mérida AD in the third division, on loan for one year.
+Upon returning, he was assigned to the B-team now in Segunda Federación, before being definitely promoted to the main squad on 3 February 2025.